-The TPL in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions:
+The TPL in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 2.50% per year

-Overall payroll growth 3.00% per year
+Inflation 2.50% per year Overall payroll growth 3.00% per year

 Investment rate of return 6.75%, net of pension plan investment expense, including inflation

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109 percent and female rates multiplied by 103%.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
-In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.
+Mortality rates for active members are based on the PUB (10) mortality tables with the Public Safety table used for males and the General Employee table used for females.
+Mortality rates for healthy retirees and beneficiaries are based on the Gender-Distinct 2019 Municipal Retirees of Texas mortality tables.
+The rates for active members, healthy retirees, and beneficiaries are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
+For disabled annuitants, the same mortality tables for healthy retirees are used with a four-year set-forward for males and a three-year setforward for females.
+In addition, a 3.5% and 3.0% minimum mortality rate is applied for males and females, respectively, to reflect the impairment for younger members who become disabled.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.

-The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2010 to December 31, 2014.
-They were adopted in 2015 and first used in the December 31, 2015 actuarial valuation.
-The post-retirement mortality assumption for healthy annuitants and annuity purchase rate are based on the mortality experience investigation study covering 2009 through 2011 and dated December 31, 2013.
-In conjunction with these changes first used in the December 31, 2013 valuation, TMRS adopted the EAN actuarial cost method and a one-time change to the amortization policy.
+The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014 to December 31, 2018.
+They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
+The postretirement mortality assumption for the annuity purchase rates is based on the mortality experience investigation study covering 2009 through 2011 and dated December 31, 2013.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation, as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, the actuary focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).